Skip to content

 In this tutorial, you will:

-• Create a ClickHouse database and load it with example data;
+• Start a PuppyGraph container alongside a ClickHouse container and load example data.

-• Start a PuppyGraph Docker container and query the ClickHouse data as a graph.
+• Run Cypher and Gremlin queries against the ClickHouse data as a graph.

 Prerequisites